3.0.12 • Published 5 months ago

 Unit Tests Feature Tests Coverage Status

-This library empowers the creation of pure JavaScript function based models that can be used on a client, a web frontend, and/or a backend all the same time.
-Use this library to create models that can be reused everywhere.
+Functional Models empowers the creation of pure TypeScript/JavaScript function based models that can be used on a client, a web frontend, and/or a backend all the same time.
+Use this library to create models that can be reused EVERYWHERE.

-This library is fully supportive of both Typescript and Javascript.
+Write validation code, metadata, property descriptions, and more!
+Functional Models is fully supportive of both TypeScript and JavaScript.
 In fact, the typescript empowers some really sweet dynamic type checking, and autocomplete!
-It handles validation as well.

 Primary Features

-• Many common properties out of the box.
+• Most common properties provided out of the box.

-• Supports custom primary key name. (id is used by default)
+• Models support custom primary keys.
+(The key "id" is used by default)

 • Supports different model namings, (plural, singular, display), and the ability to customize them.